The Dallas Baptist University Liberty Bell

 When DBU’s Independence Hall — the John G. Mahler Student Center, as it’s officially known — was completed in 1992, it set the school on an entirely new course.

-Cook’s Liberty Bell became the centerpiece of the new student center, serving as a rite of passage for incoming students.
+Cook’s Liberty Bell became the new student center’s centerpiece, serving as a rite of passage for incoming students.
 You’re not officially a Patriot until you take your place in line and whack the Liberty Bell with a rubber mallet.

 Under Cook’s watch, DBU became profitable, boasting a 58% graduation rate and climbing to number 30 on the list of top 50 Christian Colleges.